owenhk/VHLFans/README.md

 # You're done!
 Head to a VHL exercise and you'll see a Cheat with VHL button!<br>
 Good luck out there friend!

+# One quick note on updates<br>
+Because this extension isn't on the Chrome Web Store, it can't update itself.
+That means every time we release a new, innovative, life-changing feature, you'll need to repeat this process.
+Delete the folder you downloaded, re-download it, and complete the steps outlined again.
+Don't have duplicate VHLFans extensions running.